AlexisBoucherie/meethril/README.md

 # meethril

-Meethril is a 15h solo challenge realized during my studentship at WilsCodeSchool, Bordeaux.
+Meethril is a 15h solo challenge realized during my studentship at WildCodeSchool, Bordeaux.

 We were given carte blanche for the topic we'd work on, as long as we realized our app with Symfony.